unknown321/wampy/USAGE.md

 After changing tape/reel to some new entry not used before, selected entry will be loaded which takes some time.
 There is no visual indication.

-Tap middle of the screen while in `Randomize?` mode to re-roll current tape/reel.
+Tap middle of the screen while in `Randomize?` mode to change current tape/reel.

 #### Issues and quirks